sgmurphy/wordpress-plugins/easy-appointments/readme.txt

 25. Admin panel - Report - Export page

 == Changelog ==

+= 3.12.1 (2024-09-08) =
+* Added new option to load default Admin email template to mail editor

 = 3.12.0 (2024-09-06) =
 * Fixed issue with DI52 dependency conflict between versions with other plugins